SSWConsulting/SSW.Rules.Content/categories/artificial-intelligence/rules-to-better-gpt.md

 - leverage-chatgpt
 ---

 Want to revolutionize your business with GPT and ChatGPT integration?
-Check [SSW's GPT and ChatGPT Consulting page](https://www.ssw.com.au/consulting/gpt).
+Check [SSW's GPT and ChatGPT consulting page](https://www.ssw.com.au/consulting/gpt).